 |Testable object||Conditionals to guard blocks|

-Renaming is easy and is usually safe.
-Most IDEs have the functionality, and most languages (I’m not talking about you, C++) lend themselves to safe renaming.
+Renaming is easy and is usually safe refactoring.
+Most IDEs have the refactoring functionality, and most languages (I’m not talking about you, C++) lend themselves to safe renaming.

 Why start at renaming?
 It helps make the code more understandable.
-When we can understand the code better, the tests we write will be more effective.
-In other words: don’t write tests for code you don’t understand.
+When we can understand the legacy code better, our unit tests we write will be more effective.
+In other words: Don’t write unit tests for code you don’t understand.

 Renaming is an easy win on the way there.

 Naming things is maybe the hardest thing in programming.
-Lots of code grows complex because we slap “Manager” as a class suffix.
-It’s like giving ourselves permission to make room for code we don’t know where to put.
+Lots of code grows complex (becoming legacy code) because sometimes we slap “Manager” as a class name suffix.
+It’s like giving ourselves permission to make room for code we don’t know where to put (which would be our legacy).
 It doesn’t end with one class, though.
 Once there’s an

 AccountManager class, soon